×

 Opening hours: Wednesdays-Sundays, 11am-5pm

-Location: 1 Charlemont Walk, Dublin 2.
-See the location on a map.
+Location: 1 Charlemont Walk, Dublin 2 (map)

 The venue is served by the Luas Green Line and several buses: